 There is a monitoring programme inherent to the Fishery.
 This programme is designed in collaboration with IMR and the Directorate.
 For every haul a visual interpretation of bycatch can be conducted retrospectively; for all hauls there is a sample taken of the catch to assess the amount of eggs, larvae and juveniles.
 If the amount of bycatch during fishery (visual inspection) is deemed above acceptable limits (currently 10% of catch by volumetric sampling) fishing vessels relocate, and hunt for grounds with lower abundance of bycatch.
 A study undertaken by the Directorate in 2017 looked at bycatch levels in the Calanus fishery.
 Bycatch consisted of eggs from 13 fish species/groups; and larvae and juveniles from 15 species groups.
-Eggs of cod (Gadus morhua), haddock (Melanogrammus aeglefinus) and tusk (Brosme brosme) accounted for 75% of all eggs retained in the trawls; herring and cod larvae and fry were the most common larvae bycatch.
+Eggs of cod, haddock and tusk, accounted for 75% of all eggs retained in the trawls; herring and cod larvae and fry were the most common larvae bycatch.